mhasnat/JCSA_RM_Image_Seg/README.md

 [2] M Hasnat, O Alata, A Trémeau, Joint Color-Spatial-Directional clustering and Region Merging (JCSD-RM) for unsupervised RGB-D image segmentation, in arXiv preprint arXiv:1509.01788, **2015**.

+[3] M. A. Hasnat, O. Alata, and A. Tremeau, “Unsupervised RGB-D image segmentation using joint clustering and region merging,” in British Machine Vision Conference (BMVC).
+BMVA Press, **2014**.

-[3] N. Silberman, D. Hoiem, P. Kohli, and R. Fergus, “Indoor segmentation and support inference from RGBD images,” in **ECCV** **2012**.
+[4] N. Silberman, D. Hoiem, P. Kohli, and R. Fergus, “Indoor segmentation and support inference from RGBD images,” in **ECCV** **2012**.
 Springer, 2012.

-[4] Abul Hasnat, Olivier Alata and Alain Trmeau, Model-Based Hierarchical Clustering with Bregman Divergence and Fisher Mixture Model: Application to Depth Image Analysis, In Statistics and Computing (**STCO**), Vol 26, Issue 4, pp 861880, **2015**.
+[5] Abul Hasnat, Olivier Alata and Alain Trmeau, Model-Based Hierarchical Clustering with Bregman Divergence and Fisher Mixture Model: Application to Depth Image Analysis, In Statistics and Computing (**STCO**), Vol 26, Issue 4, pp 861880, **2015**.

-[5] Abul Hasnat, Olivier Alata and Alain Tremeau, Unsupervised Clustering of Depth Images using Watson Mixture Model, In Int.
+[6] Abul Hasnat, Olivier Alata and Alain Tremeau, Unsupervised Clustering of Depth Images using Watson Mixture Model, In Int.
 Conference on Pattern Recognition (**ICPR**) **2014**, Stockholm, Sweden.